Gain real world experience

 - Students as Change Agents is an opportunity to develop and lead a project and positively impact learning and teaching at Murdoch.

-- Consider taking part in an overseas study tour, individual short-term program or work placement as part of the Study Abroad program to boost your career opportunities, make lifelong friends and enjoy the experience of a lifetime.
+- Consider taking part in an overseas study tour, individual short-term study or international internship as part of the Study Abroad program to boost your career opportunities, make lifelong friends and enjoy the experience of a lifetime.

 - The Murdoch Student Emerging Leaders Program (MSEL) develops your leadership, communication and team skills through a group project supporting a not-for-profit community organisation.